nham/wabbo/entries/2015-07-15-rust-Borrow-ToOwned-Cow.md

 ## ToOwned

-The Rust docs call this next trait "A generalization of `Clone` to borrowed data".
+The `ToOwned` trait is of particular interest since it is in the [Rust 1.0 prelude][v1-prelude] The Rust docs call it a "generalization of `Clone` to borrowed data".
 Here's the definition:

 ```rust
 pub trait ToOwned {